 For Canva, improving on their competitors’ content played a crucial role in driving more traffic to their site.
 They discovered the most popular posts from their competitors and improved them with better headlines, updated information, and more images.
 Within just 60 days, their website traffic had increased by 226%.

 17. Create an ad campaign

 Google Ads (most ads for that matter) work and they can give you results right now.
 You can get up and running in less than an hour and if you do it right, you can start generating new sales at the end of the hour.

 When people search on Google, they’re looking for something specific.
 They are searching with intent, they are heading to Google to find solutions for their problems, and often times they are looking to purchase a product/service.

 We love SEO but when you need results now Google Ads are the way to go.
 Be sure to create a landing page that is relevant to your ad, otherwise, your conversion rates will be abysmal and you'll be throwing money down the drain.
 This section is heavily focused on Google Ads, but don't forget about the other ad platforms:

 - Facebook Ads

 - Instagram Ads

-We have a step-by-step tutorial for Google Adwords to get you started with your first campaign.
+We have a step-by-step tutorial for Google Ads to get you started with your first campaign.